Out-of-body experience: Paranormal

-Writers in the fields of parapsychology and occultism have written that OBEs are not psychological and that a soul, spirit or subtle body can detach itself out of the body and visit distant locations.
+Writers in the fields of parapsychology and occultism have written that OBEs are not psychological and that a soul, spirit or subtle body can detach itself from the body and visit distant locations.
 Out-of-the-body experiences were known during the Victorian period in spiritualist literature as "travelling clairvoyance".
-In old Indian scriptures, such a state of consciousness is also referred to as Turiya, which can be achieved by deep yogic and meditative activities, during which a yogi may be liberated from the duality of mind and body, allowing them to intentionally leave the body and then return to it.
+In old Indian scriptures, such a state of consciousness is also referred to as Turiya, which can be achieved by deep yogic and meditative activities, during which yogis may be liberated from the duality of mind and body, allowing them to intentionally leave the body and then return to it.
 The body carrying out this journey is called "Vigyan dehi" ("Scientific body").
 The psychical researcher Frederic Myers referred to the OBE as a "psychical excursion".
 An early study that described alleged cases of OBE was the two-volume Phantasms of the Living, published in 1886 by the psychical researchers Edmund Gurney, Myers, and Frank Podmore.
 The book was largely criticized by the scientific community because the anecdotal reports in almost every case lacked evidential substantiation.

 The theosophist Arthur Powell (1927) was an early author to advocate the subtle body theory of OBEs.
 Sylvan Muldoon (1936) embraced the concept of an etheric body to explain the OBE experience.
 The psychical researcher Ernesto Bozzano (1938) had also supported a similar view describing the phenomena of the OBE experience in terms of bilocation in which an "etheric body" can release itself from the physical body in rare circumstances.
 The subtle body theory was also supported by occult writers such as Ralph Shirley (1938), Benjamin Walker (1977), and Douglas Baker (1979).
 James Baker (1954) wrote that a mental body enters an "intercosmic region" during the OBE.
 Robert Crookall supported the subtle body theory of OBEs in several publications.

 The paranormal interpretation of OBEs has not been supported by all researchers within the study of parapsychology.
 Gardner Murphy (1961) wrote that OBEs are "not very far from the known terrain of general psychology, which we are beginning to understand more and more without recourse to the paranormal".